zorant/memory-and-prediction-timeline/README.md

 ## Computing a prediction of the future as a scale-free log-compressed memory

 Probing the temporal associations tensor (M) with the present content of the memory timeline provides an estimate of future stimuli.
 This is also implemented in `compressed_memory_temporal_associations_prediction.m`.
-See `scale_free_prediction.mp4` for a video illustrating a simple example.
+See `scale_free_prediction.mp4` for a video illustrating a simple example with four sequentially activated stimuli.

+## References

+Shankar, K.H., and Howard, M.W.
+(2012).
+A scale-invariant internal representation of time.
+Neural Computation, 24, 134-193.

+Shankar, K.H. and Howard, M.W.
+(2013).
+Optimally fuzzy scale-free memory, Journal of Machine Learning Research, 14, 3753-3780.

+Howard, M.W., MacDonald, C.J., Tiganj, Z., Shankar, K.H., Du, Q., Hasselmo, M.E., and Eichenbaum, H. (2014).
+A unified mathematical framework for coding time, space, and sequences in the hippocampal region.
+Journal of Neuroscience, 34, 4692-4707.

+Tiganj, Z., Shankar, K. H. and Howard, M. W. (2017) Neural and computational arguments for memory as a compressed supported timeline.
+CogSci.